vRezn0v/CustomRom_Building_Guide/buildguide.md

 #Building Guide to Bringup Rom

-# You need to have a linux distro with atleast 8 cores and atleast 12 gb ram ,
+# You need to have a linux distro with atleast 8 cores and atleast 12 gb ram and 130 gb of HDD.

 #Setting up linux distro